Milwaukee to South Milwaukee.

 From the Wisconsin border to Cook County, the bicycle trail is called the Robert McCrory trail.
 This trail is compacted limestone north of Great Lakes Naval station and paved to the south.
 Between Fort Sheridan and Highland Park the route follows streets but is well marked.
 The trail is picked up again at the south end of the Highland Park train station.

-The Chicagoland Bicycle Federation (now called the Active Transportation Alliance) sells a good map of the Chicago area that starts at the state line (but be careful of bike paths that appear on the map but have not yet been built).
+The Chicagoland Bicycle Federation (now called the Active Transportation Alliance) sells a good map of the Chicago area that starts at the state line (but it suffers from excessive optimism, showing bike paths that have been proposed but not yet built).

 An alternative in the southern portion of Lake County is the Skokie Valley Trail, a bit to the west of the McCrory trail.
 It runs from the North Shore Trail to Lake-Cook Rd. on the county line and can be used to make a loop trip.